Guidelines for the Greek & Roman Studies Major Senior Thesis

 - Complete your research and begin organizing and writing.

-- Give a complete first draft to your thesis advisor at least three weeks before the end of term.
+- Give a complete first draft to your thesis advisor at least three weeks before the

 - Second reader may see drafts, as you and he/she consider appropriate.